AxisCommunications/acap-documentation/docs/develop/manifest-schemas/schema-field-descriptions-v1.3.md

     - **runMode** `string` **Required**

       If 'respawn' application will be restarted if exited.
 If 'never' application will never be restarted.
-If 'once' application will not be restarted if exited but will be restated on reboot of device if application is running.
+If 'once' application will not be restarted if exited but will be restarted on reboot of device if application is running.
       _Possible values:_ `respawn`, `once`, `never`

     - **runOptions** `string`